-The Board of Trustees ensures that the policies, procedures and training in our school are effective and comply with the law at all times.
+The Board of Trustees ensures that the policies, procedures and training in the Trust are effective and comply with the law at all times.
 It ensures that all required policies relating to safeguarding are in place, that the child protection policy reflects statutory and local guidance and is reviewed at least annually.

 The trustee for safeguarding arrangements is named on the front cover of this document.
-This trustee takes leadership responsibility for safeguarding arrangements in all our schools and there is also a designated safeguarding governor in each of our Local Governing Bodies.
+This trustee takes leadership responsibility for safeguarding arrangements in our schools.
 The Board of Trustees ensures there is a named designated safeguarding lead and at least one deputy safeguarding lead in place (also named on the front cover).

-The Board of Trustees ensures that our schools contribute to inter-agency working, in line with statutory and local guidance.
+The Board of Trustees ensures that our schools contributes to inter-agency working, in line with statutory and local guidance.
 It ensures that information is shared and stored appropriately and in accordance with statutory requirements.